kubernetes/enhancements/keps/sig-apps/5547-integrate-workload-with-job/README.md

 ###### How can a rollout or rollback fail?
 Can it impact already running workloads?

 - If the API server doesn't support `Workload` and `PodGroup` APIs, the Job controller will fail to create Jobs (error creating `Workload`).
 Jobs will be requeued until the API server is upgraded.
-- If the scheduler doesn't have gang scheduling feature enabled, pods will remain pending indefinitely.
+- If the scheduler doesn't have gang scheduling feature enabled, pods are scheduled normally in pod-by-pod manner.
 - Already running Jobs are not affected by enabling the feature.
 Pods that are already scheduled and running continue to run.
 New Jobs or Jobs being reconciled will be affected.
 - For the rollback, disabling the feature gate allows Jobs to work without `Workload` and `PodGroup` creation. `Workload` and `PodGroup` objects don't cause issues; they're ignored when the feature is disabled